pesout/Dwarferizer/README.md

 - `r` - a numeral system base of output
 - `|x|` - the length of `x`

-### Table.js - from Base64 to an Oct number and back
+### Table.js - from Base64 to an Oct Number and Back
 All values from Base64 fits into a table of 8 columns and 8 rows.
 The table is here only for an imagination, actually it works converting input chars to it's ASCII codes - check out an example below.

 |          | 0 | 1 | 2 | 3 | 4 | 5 | 6 | 7 |